"Ultimately we are all linked through food."

 Food has always been a huge passion in Roberto’s life and after relocating to the Greenville area he began formulating a plan to cross something big off his bucket list.
 Having no formal culinary education did not impede Roberto’s idea on starting his entrepreneurship in the food industry, and on August, 2012 ASADA Food Truck officially opened for business.

 Inspired by tradition and motivated by innovation, Roberto doesn’t consider himself a “chef” but more of a “creative cook.”
 He explores his passion for good food by his own trial and error method; constantly tweaking ingredients until the dish feels, looks and especially, tastes exactly right.
-Roberto believes, “You need to develop good taste in order to cook well.
-Then the rest comes spontaneously.”

 As a visual artist, Roberto often compares cooking to painting or creating art in general.
 His love for art coupled with his artistic talent is evident in ASADA’s imaginative and innovative menu offerings.
 “Cooking to me is like painting, with an empty plate as my blank canvas.
 Developing unique culinary dishes follows the same basic creative process.
 By utilizing a variety of cooking traditions combined with exciting new flavors and textures all blended into and highlighted with splashes of color, a new culinary masterpiece is born.”